bakshishsingh83/learning/Cheat Sheet for Port Number/README.md

-# The following is the cheat sheet to remeber commonly used port numbers:
+# The following is the cheat sheet to remember commonly used port numbers:

 ### Service/Server : 1 - 1,023 (Permanent ports)